vilmibm/puppet-tilde/README.md

 # puppet-tilde

-This is an experimental, alpha Puppet module for setting up an ubuntu server in the style of [tilde.club](http://tilde.club).
+This is an experimental, alpha Puppet module for setting up an Ubuntu server in the style of [tilde.club](http://tilde.club).

-What is in master is generally guaranteed to have been tested casually on an ec2 micro running Ubuntu 14.04 at [tilde.town](http://tilde.town), but aside from that, there are no guarantees about the code.
+What is in master is generally guaranteed to have been tested casually on an AWS EC2 micro running Ubuntu 14.04 at [tilde.town](http://tilde.town), but aside from that, there are no guarantees about the code.
 YMMV.
 I'm trying to keep the README up to date as I change things / add features.

 ## Installation

- _All of these steps assume you are running as the root user._
+ _All of these steps assume you are running as the `root` user._

- * Install puppet and puppetmaster (they can be on the same server).
+ * Install the `puppet` and `puppetmaster` packages (they can be on the same server).
 3.4.x+ is required.
+ * `apt-get install -y puppetmaster puppet`.
  * `puppet module install jfryman-nginx`
  * `puppet module install camptocamp-postfix`
  * Set up hiera: